dotnetKyle/DoD-PKI-OpenSSL/DoD/1A_IntermediateCA/README.md

          openssl ca -config rootca.cnf -extensions v3_intermediate_ca -days 730 -notext -md sha256 -in C:/Certificates/DoD/1A_IntermediateCA/csr/intermediate.csr.pem -out C:/Certificates/DoD/1A_IntermediateCA/public/intermediate.cert.pem

-Select 'y' to sign the certificate.
+Select `y` to sign the certificate.

-Select 'y' to commit the certificate into the database.
+Select `y` to commit the certificate into the database.

 This will create the cert, and add the cert to the index, if its the first cert it will throw a minor error while adding it to the index and then create the index for you.